MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ## Advanced scenarios

 To wake devices from other power states such as hibernation requires minimal IT configuration.
 To learn more, see [Wake on LAN for Surface devices in hibernation](wake-on-lan-surface-devices-hibernation.md).

+> [!NOTE]
+> Surface Dock 2 provides the best support for Wake on LAN without the need for any additional IT configuration.
+To learn more, see [Wake on LAN for Surface Dock 2](wake-on-lan-surface-dock2.md)